nodejs/TSC/GitHub-Org-Management-Policy.md

 TSC and CommComm in favor of the action.
 In certain cases, Node.js Foundation Board of Directors approval may also be required.

-## Removing or Banning Individuals
+## Removing or Blocking Individuals

-Only Node.js GitHub Organization owners may remove an individual from the Node.js Foundation membership or ban individuals.
+Only Node.js GitHub Organization owners may remove an individual from the Node.js Foundation membership or block individuals.
 This is due largely to limitations in the way GitHub permissions are structured.

 To remove any current member from the GitHub organization, an issue must be